 Here's the good news.
 We've already made the connections for you.
 We’ve created a coaching service where you can practice system design interviews 1-on-1 with ex-interviewers from leading tech companies.
 Learn more and start scheduling sessions today.

 System Design Interview Coaching

-This is just one of 9 concept guides that we're publishing about system design interviews.
-Check out the other articles as we publish them on our Tech blog.
+This is just one of 9 concept guides that we've published about system design interviews.
+Check out all of our system design articles on our Tech blog.